jsonkao/redlining-heat/README.md

 Run the task at `users/jasonkao/landsat/main` to compute and export the grouped temperature calculation.
 It takes about a minute.
 The tasks exports a GeoJSON file called `meanTemperatureTask.json`.
 Properties are extracted with a make target to `temperatures.json`.

-## Rasters
+## Rasters (`rasters/`)

-Raster generation is in `rasters/`.
-It involves downloading vector data from OSM via the Overpass API and burning it into a web-friendly raster image.
-It is used for city-level map base layers and temperature layers.
+I generate two rasters for each city.
+The city-level base layer requires downloading vector data from OSM via the Overpass API and burning it into a web-friendly raster.
+The temperature layer, I'm still trying to figure out how to clip to specific images.

 ## Next Steps